San José de Ocoa: History

 The town was founded in 1805 by people from the southern town of Baní.
-The Spanish Canarian descendants were the first ethnic group to settle in San José de Ocoa, remaining a significant minority in the town.
+The Spanish Canarian descendants were the first ethnic group to settle in San José de Ocoa, remaining a significant group in the town.
 Other families from Spain, Italy and France would soon follow.
 Blacks also would later settle in San José de Ocoa, most of them being Afro-Caribbean Cocolo descendants arriving from San Pedro de Macoris.

 In December 1858, San José de Ocoa was elevated to the category of municipality in the former province of Santo Domingo; in 1895, it was transferred to the province of Azua.
 In 1944 when the province of Peravia was created, San José de Ocoa became a municipality of this province.
 Finally, the town became the capital municipality of the new province of San José de Ocoa on 6 September 2000.

 Geography

-San Jose de Ocoa is located at an altitude of 475 m.
+San José de Ocoa is located at an altitude of 475 m.
 The municipality covers an area of 484.87 sqkm.
-It lies on the banks of the Ocoa River river in the sub-region of Valdesia.
+It lies on the banks of the Ocoa River in the sub-region of Valdesia.